Homepage look and feel

 </script>

-8. In row 1, where it says id="NAME", replace NAME with a label or name that makes sense for your list.
+8. In row 1, replace <name> with a label or name that makes sense for your list.
 Be sure you keep the quotes around it.
 So if I'm creating this for my tips and tricks, I might use id="tips".

-10. In row 8, replace YOUR-TAG-ID with the tag ID you copied in Step 3.
+10. In row 8, replace <tag-id> with the tag ID you copied in Step 3.
 Keep it in "quotes".

-11. In row 12, if your knowledge base URL ends in something other than /help (such as /docs or /home), you will also need to update the <a href="/help/' portion to have the correct location.
+11. In row 12, if your knowledge base URL ends in something other than /help (such as /docs or /home), update the <a href="/help/' portion to have the correct location.
 Replace "/help' with "/home' or "/docs' as appropriate.

 13. Optional: if you'd like this list to only be displayed to certain groups, use the Restrict to Reader Groups checkboxes in the right panel to choose the groups to show it to.